-Austin Associates, LLC, Grand's financial advisor, has furnished the Board of Directors of Grand with its written opinion that the terms of the Agreement and Plan of Merger are fair from a financial point of view.
-Donnelly, Penman, French, Haggarty & Co., Macatawa's financial advisor, has furnished the Board of Directors of Macatawa with its written opinion that the exchange ratio of 17.5979 a share of Macatawa common stock in exchange for each share of Grand's common stock is fair from a financial point of view.
+Austin Associates, LLC, Grand's financial advisor, has furnished the Board of Directors of Grand with its written opinion that the terms of the Agreement and Plan of Merger are fair to Grand and its shareholders from a financial point of view.
+Donnelly, Penman, French, Haggarty & Co., Macatawa's financial advisor, has furnished the Board of Directors of Macatawa with its written opinion that the exchange ratio of 17.5979 a share of Macatawa common stock in exchange for each share of Grand's common stock is fair from a financial point of view to the shareholders of Macatawa.